khwilo/TaskScheduler/README.md

 ## Getting Started

 1. Clone the repository `git clone https://github.com/khwilo/TaskScheduler.git`
+2. Switch to the starting point of the program: `git checkout 02-begin`
-2. Install the maven dependencies using either of the two options:
+3. Install the maven dependencies using either of the two options:
    - If you are using IntelliJ IDEA, import the project (this will install the dependencies automatically)
    - Execute the following command from command line at the root directory of this project `mvn install`
-3. Run the application
+4. Run the application